Basic Internet Research: How to Find and Cite Appropriate Sources

 4. You can also search the IU Catalogue to see whether the library has hard copies of a journal in the stacks.
 If so, you may be able to track down an actual physical copy of the article.

-5. You should also be prepared for the fact that sometimes the hunt for an article fails.
+5. You should also be prepared for the fact that there are times when the hunt for an article fails.
 Sad but true: sometimes there are articles that we just can’t get our hands on.
 If you come across this, just move on and keep hunting for another article.

 F. Proper Citations